koush/docs.scrypted.app/scrypted-nvr/apps.md

 2. Enter the sign in code.
 3. Select `Viewer` mode.

-## Universal Web App
+## Installable Web App

-All platforms of the above platforms can install the Progressive Web App (PWA):
+All of the above platforms can also install the Progressive Web App (PWA):

 1. On your phone/desktop launch the appropriate browser:
     * iOS: Install with Safari